danielgtaylor/python-betterproto/README.md

 }
 ```

-You can run the following:
+You can run the following to invoke protoc directly:

 ```sh
 mkdir lib
 protoc -I . --python_betterproto_out=lib example.proto
 ```

-or
+or run the following to invoke protoc via grpcio-tools:

 ```sh
 pip install grpcio-tools